By Nahal Toosi

 But some 100 days after formally taking charge, the coalition is in disarray.
 The second-largest party left the Cabinet amid disputes over the judges and the fate of Musharraf, the former army chief who had dominated Pakistani politics since seizing the reins in a 1999 military coup.

 Multiple power centers have emerged since the new civilian administration took over, making it unclear who is in charge.
-Critics worry the wrangling is distracting political leaders from tackling the sinking economy and relentless militancy in the South country, land, state – the territory occupied by a nation; “he returned to the land of his birth”; “he visited several European countries” of 160 million.
+Critics worry the wrangling is distracting political leaders from tackling the sinking economy and relentless militancy in the South Asian country of 160 million.

 “The kind of coherence and focus and directness that we were expecting would emerge with a common sentiment for the restoration of democracy has not really come about,” political analyst Rasul Bakhsh Rais said.